flathub-infra/documentation/docs/01-for-users/09-uninstallation.md

 stored outside of `~/.var/app/<app-id>` is outside of Flatpak's control and might be left as is.

-Often when you may have multiple branches of an application installed for example `beta` and `stable` or the same application installed from multiple different remotes or the same application installed both in system and user location.
+Often you may have multiple branches of an application installed, for example `beta` and `stable` or the same application installed from multiple different remotes or the same application installed both in system and user locations.

-Then `flatpak uninstall` will present you with a choice for the specific ref to uninstall.
+Then `flatpak uninstall` will present you with a choice for the specific ref and location to uninstall.
 For example:

 ```
 $ flatpak uninstall org.example.foo